sim-x/simx-web/install.rst

  python setup.py build --without-ssf python setup.py install

-This alternative build requires MPI (even for non-parallel simulations, at this point); it also requires that your MPI installation  be fully multi-threaded (on the otherhand, SSF can run on both single and multi-threaded MPI).
+This alternative build requires MPI (even for non-parallel builds); it also requires that your MPI installation  be fully multi-threaded (on the otherhand, SSF can run on both single and multi-threaded MPI).
 Depending on your computational setup and simulation needs, one or the other might perform better.

  .. note::

   If disabling MPI, SimX will use miniSSF.

-At this point, SimX is ready to be used like any other Python module.
+Once the above steps are completed, SimX is ready to be used like any other Python module.

 .. code-block:: python